Deep-Reinforcement-Learning-Based AoI-Aware Resource Allocation for RIS-Aided IoV Networks: Introduction

-In \cite{r12}, Liang \emph{et al.} delved into the spectrum sharing problem within vehicular environments, by employing a multi-agent reinforcement learning (MARL) approach.
+Nowadays, more and more researches adopt DRL to solve various problems in V2X communication \cite{shao1}.
+In \cite{r12}, Liang \emph{et al.} delved into the spectrum sharing problem within vehicular environments, by employing a multi-agent deep reinforcement learning (MADRL) approach.
 Their focus was on enhancing the sum capacity of V2I links and the payload transmission success rate of V2V links.
-In \cite{r13}, Yuan \emph{et al.} employed the Deep Q Network (DQN) algorithm for Resource Blocks (RBs) allocation and deep deterministic policy gradient (DDPG) for transmission power control.
+In \cite{r13}, Yuan \emph{et al.} employed the deep Q-network (DQN) algorithm for resource blocks (RBs) allocation and deep deterministic policy gradient (DDPG) for transmission power control.
 To enhance adaptability in dynamic environments, the authors introduced a meta-based DRL algorithm, amalgamating meta-learning and DRL.
 In \cite{r14}, Ye \emph{et al.} proposed a distributed RL algorithm for resource allocation in unicast and broadcast scenarios involving hybrid V2V and V2I communication.
 Their aim was to minimize V2I communication interference while meeting V2V constraints, allowing each agent to make decisions without requiring global information.
 Additionally, in \cite{r15} and \cite{r16}, Yang et al. and Zhao et al. considered three communication modes: reuse, dedicated, and cellular.
 Yang et al. introduced the efficient transfer actor-critic (ETAC) learning algorithm to optimize mode selection, RBs allocation, and power control for vehicles.
 Their objective was to maximize the sum capacity of V2I and V2V links while ensuring the ultra-reliable low-latency communication (URLLC) requirements for V2V links.
 Meanwhile, Zhao et al. established an optimal link scheme between vehicles to ensure V2V communication reliability.
-They utilized each V2V link as an agent to optimize mode selection and power control through the Double Deep Q Network (DDQN) algorithm.
-These above researches have solved some series of problems such as resource allocation in vehicular network by DRL method, which increases the information transmission rate of the V2I link and ensures the transmission of secure information in the V2V link.
-However, in vehicular networks, there is an urgent need to transmit fresh information such as traffic state and driving condition, which is usually measured by the AoI \cite{r17}.
+They utilized each V2V link as an agent to optimize mode selection and power control through the double DQN (DDQN) algorithm.
+These above researches have solved some problems such as resource allocation in vehicular network by DRL method, which increases the information transmission rate of the V2I link and ensures the transmission of secure information in the V2V link.